-Facebook Live is the new live video feature available to Facebook Pages and Profiles.
-In only a few steps, you can “go live” from your smart phone or desktop, meaning, begin to broadcast a live video to those who follow your Page or Profile on Facebook.
+Facebook Live is the new live video feature available to Facebook Pages, Profiles and Groups.
+In only a few steps, you can “go live” from your smart phone or desktop, meaning, begin to broadcast a live video to those who follow your Page or Profile, or are in your Facebook Group.
 You can also broadcast live on Facebook from your desktop following these instructions from Ian of iag.me, or if you’ve been granted that capability from your Page by Facebook.
-If you have that feature on your Facebook Page, you’ll see a “Start a Live Video” tab in your New Update section.
+If you have the ability to go Live on Facebook, you’ll see a “Start a Live Video” tab in your New Update section.
 It may look like either of the below pictures.

 TIP: Want to go Live on your iPhone in landscape mode?
 Here’s the hack for that.

 It can be intimidating to make your first Facebook Live broadcast, so through this post, I’m going to show you what to expect leading up to your debut and some cool features you can take advantage of after the conclusion of your first live broadcast.

 How to Broadcast using Facebook Live